 Children can also be given stock in the family business.
 They do not have to work in the business nor do they have to pay for the stock themselves.
 However, if the children do not work in the business, then their income will be subject to the kiddie tax: the income would be taxed at the rate of the parent with the highest adjusted gross income.

-Families can also put their older parents on the payroll if they are retired, but it only makes sense if the parents are in a lower tax bracket, need the income, and if it does increase taxes on their social security benefits.
+Families can also put their parents on the payroll if they are retired, but it only makes sense if the parents are in a lower tax bracket, need the income, and if it does not increase taxes on their social security benefits.

 Since 2007, the IRS has allowed a form of business entity where spouses can work as co-proprietors — each must participate in the business and file a Schedule C reporting their share of their income, and there can be no employees, including their children.
 Both spouses will also have to pay self-employment tax.
 But a co-proprietorship is easier to manage and to administer than a partnership.